st10478785/delight-home-bakery/README.md

 Layouts are built with Grid (for sections) and Flexbox (for alignment).

 Buttons and inputs have hover and focus effects for better interaction.

+### Version 3 - Enhancing functionality and SEO
+**I added the pseudo classes to the code and the mobile navigation to display as block-level elements**

+#### Navigation Improvements
+- Changed up mobile navigation to display as block level elements
+- Enhanced pseudo-class implementation for navigation links
+- Added smooth transitions and focus states
+- Improved touch targets for mobile users

+#### Dark Mode Enhancement
+- Complete Change for the dark mode with proper color contrast
+- Added smooth transitions between themes
+- Persistent theme selection using localStorage
+- Improved readability in both light and dark modes

+#### Interactive Elements
+- Functionality for FAQ sections
+- Tabbed interfaces for profile and product pages
+- Modal windows for confirmations and details
+- Lightbox gallery for image viewing
+- Added notifications for user feedback

+#### Form Enhancements
+- Comprehensive form validation with error messages
+- Real-time validation with visual feedback
+- Confirmation modals for form submissions
+- Form accessibility with proper labels and instructions

+#### Search Functionality
+- Product search with real time results
+- Search results dropdown with product details
+- Keyboard navigation for search results

+#### Cart Improvements
+- Cart with slide in animation
+- Quantity controls in cart
+- Item removal functionality
+- Cart persistence using localStorage

+#### Performance Optimizations
+- **Improved** CSS with reduced redundancy
+- **Added** JavaScript for better performance

 ## References